 Regardless of your situation, an accounting solution will help.
 Cloud accounting helps you track income and expenses, and does what a solution like Word and Excel cannot do.
 With cloud accounting you can:

 - See how your business is doing thanks to automatic income and expense reports

 - Set automatic late payment reminders that go out on a schedule for late payers

-- Make it easy for clients to pay you online via credit card (yes, you don’t have to wait for a check which can take weeks, and in some cases, months to arrive)
+- Make it easy for clients to pay you online via credit card (no, you don’t have to wait for a check that can take weeks, and in some cases, months to arrive)

 4. You Feel Proud That You’re Doing It Right

 An often overlooked benefit of using cloud accounting is the feeling you get from investing in a solution that actually helps your business succeed.